-The Open Ocean TIG has begun technical assistance with relevant regulatory agencies related to potential adverse impacts to biological resources including protected species and habitats.
+Technical assistance with relevant regulatory agencies related to potential adverse impacts to biological resources including protected species and habitats is underway.
 See Table 4-14 for this project's environmental compliance status.
+Conservation measures recommended during consultation and permitting would be incorporated into final project planning and implementation to avoid and/or minimize adverse impacts to protected species and critical habitats.
 In summary, this project is anticipated to result in minor to moderate, short- to long-term adverse impacts and long-term benefits to biological resources.